smsandja/gestag-web/README.md

-This is a web app built in laravel/php for the intern management
+This is a web app built in laravel/php for the intern management.